spuzzelsnest/schelpjes/README.md

-﻿# Set of Stand Alone Bash files for Automation
+﻿# Set of Standalone Bash files for Automation of comon tasks

-Automation for comon tasks

-AutoWaka.Sh => Automate WPA gathering based on airolib.
+- AutoWaka.Sh => Automate WPA gathering based on airolib and pyrit.